bifromqio/bifromq-docs/website/docs/06_plugin/1_auth_provider.md

 </dependency>
 ```

-BifroMQ allows only a single instance of the Auth Provider to run at a time.
-You can configure the specific implementation class to be loaded through a configuration file by specifying its fully qualified name (FQN) using the following key:
+BifroMQ operates with only one instance of the Auth Provider at any given time.
+The specific class to be loaded can be configured in [configuration file](../07_admin_guide/01_configuration/1_config_file_manual.md) by specifying its Fully Qualified Name (FQN):

 ```yaml
 authProviderFQN: "YOUR_AUTH_PROVIDER_CLASS"
 ```